-Putative hydrogenosome proteins were detected from translated transcriptome datasets by blastp searches, using proteins from well described mitochondrial proteomes as queries, such as the ciliate Tetrahymena thermophila (Smith, et al. 2007), humans (Taylor, et al. 2003) and yeast (Prokisch, et al. 2004), as well as homologues from other species identified from BLAST searches against the NCBI nr database.
-Additional searches were conducted with HMMER, using hmm profiles built from custom protein alignments or Pfam domain alignments, which were downloaded from the Pfam database.
-Phylogenetic analyses including sequences from reference ciliates was used to confirm the identity of putative ciliate sequences.
-Additional evidence that the new sequences were not contaminants was provided by codon usage analysis (Supplementary Methods 1, Supplementary Table 4, Supplementary Figure 6).
-Proteins were determined as containing MTS based on predictions from Mitoprot (Claros and Vincens 1996), MitoFates (Fukasawa, et al. 2015) and TargetP (Emanuelsson, et al. 2007).
+Putative hydrogenosome proteins were detected from translated transcriptome data sets by BlastP searches, using proteins from well described mitochondrial proteomes as queries, such as the ciliate Te. thermophila (Smith et al. 2007), humans (Taylor et al. 2003), and yeast (Prokisch et al. 2004), as well as homologs from other species identified from BLAST searches against the NCBI nr database.
+Additional searches were conducted with HMMER, using hmm profiles built from custom protein alignments or

+Pfam domain alignments, which were downloaded from the Pfam database.
+Phylogenetic analyses including sequences from reference ciliates were used to confirm the identity of putative ciliate sequences.
+Additional evidence that the new sequences were not contaminants was provided by codon usage analysis (supplementary methods 1, table 4, and fig. 6, Supplementary Material online).
+Proteins were determined as containing MTS based on predictions from Mitoprot (Claros and Vincens 1996), MitoFates (Fukasawa et al. 2015), and TargetP (Emanuelsson et al. 2007).

-Genomic assembly
+Genomic Assembly

 Read quality of the generated data was assessed using FastQC (Andrews 2010).
-SeqPrep (https://github.com/jstjohn/SeqPrep) was then used to remove short reads, remove Illumina adapters and merge overlapping paired-end reads.
-Low quality bases were removed using Trimmomatic (Bolger, et al. 2014) with the parameters TRAILING:20 and MINLEN:150.
-Paired-end reads were assembled into contigs using the SPAdes Genome Assembler (Bankevich, et al. 2012) with the parameters --sc and --careful to reduce mismatches and indels.
+SeqPrep (https://github.com/jstjohn/SeqPrep) was then used to remove short reads, remove Illumina adapters, and merge overlapping paired-end reads.
+Low-quality bases were removed using Trimmomatic (Bolger et al. 2014) with the parameters TRAILING:20 and MINLEN:150.
+Paired-end reads were assembled into contigs using the SPAdes Genome Assembler (Bankevich et al. 2012) with the parameters -sc and -careful to reduce mismatches and indels.

-Phylogenetic analyses
+Phylogenetic Analyses

 For phylogenetic trees inferred from both nucleotides and proteins, sequences were aligned using Muscle 3.8.31 (Edgar 2004).
-Poorly conserved sites from the ends of the alignments were removed manually, and any remaining ambiguously aligned sites were removed using trimAl v1.4 (Capella-Gutiérrez, et al. 2009) with the -gappyout setting.
-18S and 16S rRNA sequence phylogenies were inferred using the CAT+GTR models in Phylobayes MPI (Lartillot, et al. 2013), running three independent MCMC chains until two had converged.
+Poorly conserved sites from the ends of the alignments were removed manually, and any remaining ambiguously aligned sites were removed using trimAl v1.4 (Capella-Gutiérrez et al. 2009) with the -gappyout setting.
+18S and 16S rRNA sequence phylogenies were inferred using the CAT + GTR models in Phylobayes MPI (Lartillot et al. 2013), running three independent MCMC chains until two had converged.
 Convergence was assessed using bpcomp and tracecomp that are part of the Phylobayes MPI package.
-Phylogenies used for the initial screening of datasets for protein homologues were inferred using the LG model (Le and Gascuel 2008) in FastTree 2.1.10 (Price, et al. 2010).
-Further in-depth phylogenetic analyses of protein homologues were then performed using IQ-Tree 1.6.2 (Nguyen, et al. 2015), with 1000 ultrafast bootstrap replicates (Minh, et al. 2013), utilising the built-in model test option.
-Maximum likelihood (ML) tree searches and approximately-unbiased (AU) tests (Shimodaira 2002) were conducted in IQ-Tree 1.6.2, using 10000 RELL bootstraps (Kishino, et al. 1990).
+Phylogenies used for the initial screening of data sets for protein homologs were inferred using the LG model (Le and Gascuel 2008) in FastTree 2.1.10 (Price et al. 2010).
+Further in-depth phylogenetic analyses of protein homologs were then performed using IQ-Tree 1.6.2 (Nguyen et al. 2015), with 1,000 ultrafast bootstrap replicates (Minh et al. 2013), utilizing the built-in model test option.
+Maximum likelihood tree searches and AU tests (Shimodaira 2002) were conducted in IQ-Tree 1.6.2, using 10,000 RELL bootstraps (Kishino et al. 1990).